Subsequent applications

 Author

-The IPA requires foreigners re-applying for international protection in the Republic of Slovenia to undergo a subsequent application procedure in the cases where:
+The IPA requires foreigners re-applying for international protection in the Republic of Slovenia to undergo a subsequent application procedure if:

 • Their previous asylum application was finally rejected;